mojaloop/documentation/docs/product/features/ml-feature-list.md

 &nbsp;

 ## The Mojaloop Ecosystem
+### The Core
 In reading this document, it is important to understand the terminology used to identify the various actors, and how they interact.
 The following diagram provides a high level view of the Mojaloop ecosystem.

 ![Mojaloop Ecosystem](./ecosystem.svg)

+### Overlay Services
+Around the core illustrated in the above diagram there are a set of overlay services, which also form part of the complete Mojaloop open source package.
+These are:
+- The **Account Lookup Service** (ALS), and a number of oracles that are used by the ALS in alias resolution;
+- A set of **portals**, built to use the Business Operations Framework, which allow a hub operator to interact with/manage the Mojaloop Hub;
+- A **Merchant Payments** module, which supports merchant registration and the issuing of merchant IDs, including the generation of QR Codes which can be scanned to initiate a merchant transaction;
+- The **Testing Toolkit** (TTK), which allows engineers to simulate any aspect of the Mojaloop core ecosystem, to facilitate their development, integration and testing efforts;
+- An **Integration Toolkit** (ITK), part of the [connectivity support](./connectivity.md) library, which facilitates the connection between a DFSP and a Mojaloop Hub;
+- **ISO 8583 integration**, which allows ATMs (or an ATM switch) to be integrated with a Mojaloop Hub, for cash withdrawals;
+- [**MOSIP integration**](https://www.mosip.io), which allow payments to be routed to a MOSIP-based digital identity, rather than (say) a mobile phone number.

 ## Feature List